 We're big fans of decluttering.
-Marie Kondo's tidying up technique and Margareta Magnusson's Swedish Death Cleaning decluttering method (yup, you read that right) are both favourites of ours.
-Of course, both of these are about helping you have a good clear out (and they work), but selling your stuff is a whole other skill.
+Marie Kondo's tidying up technique and Margareta Magnusson's Swedish Death Cleaning decluttering method (yup, you read that right) are both favorites of ours.
+Of course, both of these are about helping you have a good clear-out (and they work), but selling your stuff is a whole other skill.

 Our advice (also hard-won) is this:

 - Put everything you want to sell in one place and take photos of each item from various angles (on your phone is easiest);